 Debra (DJ) Stemmler is currently working as the Office Administrator for the HIV Prevention and Care Project.
 She worked previously as the Administrator for UPMC’s Center for Assistive Technology (CAT), the Grants and Contracts Manager for The Pennsylvania Coalition Against Rape (PCAR) and Program Manager for The Three Rivers Center for Independent Living (TRCIL).
 She has a Bachelor’s degree from Chatham College in Human Services Administration and Associate degree in Occupational Therapy from Mount Aloysius.
 Ms. Stemmler is a lifelong advocate for disability and civil rights issues and has committed most of her personal and professional life to ensuring equal access for people with disabilities to services, housing, employment and education.
 She is the 2003 recipient of the EP Maxwell Schleifer Distinguished Service Award.

 Ray joined the teamt as a consultant in 2006, providing technical writing assistance and media-related support.
 In 2007, he became a full time staff member and was assigned the task of creating an online HIV education and outreach program for men who have sex with men.
-Utilizing his communication and media-related skills, Mr. Yeo is now responsible for maintaining an Internet-based intervention that provides HIV/STD education regarding testing and Partner Services in online communities such as gay.com, Facebook and craigslist.
-Mr. Yeo also works part time for the Pitt Men’s Study (an on-going HIV research project funded by the N.I.H.) where he interviews volunteers and maintains the Pitt Men’s Study website.
+Utilizing his communication and media-related skills, Mr. Yeo is now responsible for maintaining an Internet-based intervention that provides HIV/STD education regarding testing and Partner Services in online communities such as Facebook, Craigslist, and Grindr.
 Mr. Yeo received a BA in English Writing and Communications from the University of Pittsburgh in 2006.
-He is also a published author of several short stories written specifically for the LGBT community.

 Mike joined HPCP in the middle of 2017.
 He has a Bachelor’s degree in Communication and a minor in Theatre Arts from The University of Pittsburgh.
 His primary responsibility is managing the day to day operations and overall coordination of the HPCP.
 His duties include email and supply management, tracking expenses, maintaining office protocol and records, and facilitating coordination between staff and research investigators.